 The fellowship is expected to be related to the focus of the PhD.
 If the postdoctoral research is related to the PhD focus, then this would be acceptable.
-If the postdoctoral research is not related to the PhD, then it would not be suitable for these fellowships and you may want to consider applying to our New Investigator scheme instead (https://www.ukri.org/opportunity/esrc-new-investigator-grant/) or early career schemes offered by other funders.
+If the postdoctoral research is not related to the PhD, then it would not be suitable for this fellowship and you may want to consider applying to our New Investigator scheme instead or early career schemes offered by other funders.